what is sart?

 Confidential reporting, meaning you can disclose in complete confidence, can be made

 Mandated Reporting The SART members will keep confidentiality to the best of their ability.
 Details of the crime that are shared with staff members of the university community, including SART members, who do not have confidentiality are mandated to report this information.
 However, providing the details of a crime is NOT necessary for SART members to assist survivors.
-SART has members from Counseling Services and Health Services who DO have confidentiality, and all other SART members can support/advocate for survivors, but a survivor should not provide unsolicited information such as names, dates, location, etc. to them unless they want this information to be reported to the Title IX Coordinator, Pamela Lassiter.
+SART has members from Counseling Services and Health Services who DO have confidentiality, and all other SART members can support/advocate for survivors, but a survivor should not provide unsolicited information such as names, dates, location, etc. to them unless they want this information to be reported to the Interim Title IX Coordinator, Dr. Jules Tetreault.

 The Sexual Assault Resource Team has been designated by the Division of University and Student Affairs to handle sexual misconduct cases.
 The team includes a coordinator and designated individuals from throughout the university.
 For information or to report a sexual misconduct case, students may contact any member of the team.
 The Sexual Assault Resource Team is available to help anyone who reports a violation of the sexual misconduct policy.